sivakusayan/blog/src/posts/2023/6/browser-table-accessibility-remediation.md

 <dd>Any table that isn't a layout table.</dd>
 </dl>
 </details>

+## Notes on testing

+Only if you want to know the gritty technical details.

 <details>
     <summary>A note on how I tested</summary>
     As this article is only concerned with how browsers expose tables in the desktop accessibility APIs, here is how I get my results for each browser: